 These puzzles demonstrate a practical use of mathematical scaling.
 One of the advantages of the vector image representation is that you can create larger or smaller versions that do not lose accuracy.
 Having drawn a picture, draw it again twice as large, by scaling the vector drawing instructions by a factor of 2.
 To scale a vector image (make a bigger or smaller version), multiply all numbers in the instructions with the scaling factor.
 For example to draw the image twice as big, first multiply all the numbers in the instructions by 2.

-Here are Vector Drawing Puzzle Picture sheets and solutions that you can download.
+Here is a Vector Drawing Puzzle Picture sheet and solution based on the above that you can download.

 There are more christmas computing ideas here.